EUDAT-Training/B2SHARE-Training/deploy/10_Data_structures.md

 }
 ```

 where the fields in the `major` structure are shown on top of the form and the `minor` fields are shown more below under the 'Show more details' toggle.
+You can define any key name in the presentation object, though they will be added to the `major` key upon display of the schema.